Azure-Samples/service-fabric-watchdog-service/README.md

 * Monitor the health of a REST based service by periodically making requests of the the service
 * Monitor the load metrics exposed by services
 * Report both health and load metrics to a telemetry provider, such as Application Insights
-* Clean up Service Fabric diagnostic logs, keeping only a configurable number of days logs
+* Clean up Service Fabric diagnostic logs, keeping only a configurable number of days' logs

 The sample includes a test application that shows how integration with the service can be done.

 ## Integration with Application Insights

 Application Insights is primarily designed for web site metrics, so there isn't a curated dashboard for a Service Fabric service.
 This sample uses the existing Application Insights concepts and properties where possible.
-This sample shows integration with Application Insights, but the code is written to allow another telemetry provider if desired.
-To configure Application Insights, place the key in AIKey within the PackageRoot\Config\Setttings.xml file.
+Though this sample shows integration with Application Insights, the code is written to allow use of any other telemetry provider if desired.

+To configure Application Insights, place the Instrumentation Key in "AIKey" within the PackageRoot\Config\Setttings.xml file of the WatchdogService.
 After running the sample for a few minutes, you'll be able to configure your Application Insights dashboard using Search and Metrics explorer.

 ![](./media/AI-menu.png)